raleel/mythras-srd/0002_Characters.md

 #### Skills

 _**Standard Skills**_: Brawn, Endurance, Evade, Locale, Perception, Stealth; and one of either Athletics, Boating or Swim.
-In additionaddition, the player may also choose a cultural Combat Style.
+In addition, the player may also choose a cultural Combat Style.

 _**Professional Skills**_: Craft (any), Healing, Lore (any), Musicianship, Navigation, Survival, Track.